hks0/100-days-of-code/log.md

 Starting late...
 Played around with Wacom Intuos Draw tablet for diagramming, pseudocode etc.
 It is quite enjoyable to use.

-Started Basic HTML examples on freeCodeCamp
+Started Basic HTML examples on freeCodeCamp; need to look more into anchors because I'm slightly confused.